MARKET SNAPSHOT: Dow, S&P 500, Nasdaq Threaten To All Log 3rd Straight Loss For First Time Since April

 Continue Reading Below

-All three major equity benchmarks were stumbling firmly lower on Thursday, with the trifecta of indexes on track to fall in three consecutive sessions in unison for the first time since mid April amid persistent tensions between the U.S. and North Korea.
+All three major equity benchmarks stumbled firmly lower on Thursday, with the trifecta of indexes on track to fall in three consecutive sessions in unison for the first time since mid April amid a persistent war of words between the U.S. and North Korea.

 Continue Reading Below